Guide

 The 8.75% basic-rate dividend tax

-Basic-rate taxpayers pay 8.75% on dividend income above the £500 dividend allowance.
-You remain a basic-rate taxpayer as long as your total income — salary, pension, dividends and everything else — stays below the higher-rate threshold of £50,270 in 2026/27.
+Basic-rate taxpayers pay 8.75% on dividends above the £500 allowance in 2026/27.
+You stay a basic-rate taxpayer as long as total income — salary, pension, dividends, everything — stays below £50,270.

 The £500 dividend allowance

-The allowance was reduced from £1,000 in April 2024 and from £2,000 in April 2023.
-Using the old figures will cause you to underestimate your dividend tax bill.
-For 2026/27 it remains at £500.
+The allowance was £1,000 in 2023/24 and £2,000 before that.
+Using the old figures will understate your tax bill.
+For 2026/27 it is £500.

 How dividends sit in the tax calculation